-Significant risks (including fraud risks) Our audit approach Risk of management override As identified in ISA (UK and Ireland) 240, management Our approach will focus on: is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
-We identify and record records to the fraud risk and Testing the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements fectively.
-We identify and respond to this fraud risk on very audit engagement.
-Reviewing accounting estimates for evidence of management bias, and Evaluating the business rationale for significant unusual transactions
+Risk of management override

+As identified in ISA (UK and Ireland) 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+We identify and respond to this fraud risk on every audit engagement.